Episode353/wwg24/README.txt

 ----------------------------------------------------------------
 Features to add:
+	- Make certain objects be destroyed when theyre shot Make it so if you shoot a rocket it will explode mid air
 	- Single PLayer Shooting range
 		- Make entities that look like a shooting range dummy and play an animation when shot, so they can be used in trenchbroom -making more entitites would be cool for those maps, and the sooner we make the entities the more they can be used in maps /